Sebastian Barthold

 Sebastian Hein Barthold (born 27 August 1991) is a Norwegian handball player.
 He plays for SC Magdeburg and the Norwegian national team.

+Career

 Barthold started playing handball at the age of 6 in Haslum.
 He started his career as a pivot, before he was retrained as a left wing.
+In the 2009-10 season he made his debut for Haslum HK, and in his first season he won the Norwegian Championship.

+In 2017 he joined Danish side Aalborg Håndbold.
+Here he won the Danish Championship in 2019, 2020, 2021, 2024 and the Danish Cup in 2018.
+In 2021 he reached the final of the EHF Champions League, where Aalborg lost to FC Barcelona.
+In 2025 he won the Danish Cup with Aalborg Håndbold.
+Later the same season he won the Danish championship, winning his first double.

+In 2025 he joined German top club SC Magdeburg on a 1-year contract.